 There are a variety of reasons why you might want to take online AP courses.
-Maybe your school doesn’t offer all of the courses you want to take, or you’re homeschooled, or you want to do a little extra academic work to show colleges what you’re passionate about.
+Maybe your school doesn't offer all the courses you want to take.
+Maybe you're homeschooled.
+Or maybe you want to do a little extra academic work to show colleges what you're passionate about.

-But there’s a lot to consider before you take the plunge (and possibly drop a few hundred dollars on a class).
-I’ll take you through some basic information on online AP courses, some pros and cons, who should consider them, and how to choose classes if you do decide to take an AP course online.
-Finally, I’ll offer some brief blurbs on some of the most popular courses out there.
+But there's a lot to consider before you take the plunge and possibly drop a few hundred dollars on a class.
+I'll take you through the basic information about online AP courses, some pros and cons, who should consider them, and how to choose classes if you do decide to take an AP course online.
+Finally, I'll offer some brief blurbs on some of the most popular courses out there.

 What Is an Online AP Class?

-An online AP class is meant to mimic the material and workload of an in-person AP course from afar, and to prepare you for the AP exam.
-So you’ll have readings, lectures, quizzes, and exams just like in regular school, but all of your communication with your teacher (and potentially other students, depending on the course) will take place through your computer--probably mostly through e-mail and IM, although maybe some videochatting or virtual lecture sessions depending on the course.
+An online AP class is meant to mimic the material and workload of an in-person AP course and prepare you for the AP exam.
+You'll have readings, lectures, quizzes, and exams just like in regular school, but all your communication with the teacher (and potentially other students depending on the course) will take place through your computer, most likely via email, video chat, and/or virtual lectures.

 The truth is that every AP class you could take online is going to be a little different, which is why if you do decide to take one (or more), doing research on which course to enroll in is very important.
-Some are accredited by the College Board, some aren’t; some are free, some cost almost a thousand dollars a pop.
-Some are essentially graded independent study and others have scheduled virtual “class” meeting times.
+Some are accredited by the College Board, while some aren't.
+Some are free, while some cost almost $1,000 a pop.
+Some are essentially graded independent study, while others have scheduled virtual class meeting times.